Updated January 12, 2021

 Are you a new citizen or an international student in Denmark?
 Today we are excited to introduce you to the Danish culture, food, and way of life.
-To many people, Denmark is often a country that you have heard of — as “the happiest country in the world…somewhere up north in Scandinavia” — but don’t know much about.
+Denmark is often a country that you have heard of — as “the happiest country in the world…somewhere up north in Scandinavia” — but don’t know much about.

 To give a little background: Denmark is a country by the sea, comprising the Jutland peninsula and many islands.
 It is located north of Germany, southwest of Sweden, with Copenhagen as the capital.
 It has a population of 5.5 million, and the national language is Danish.